-This panel is AOM’s eighth Subject Matter Expert Panel in the “AOM Scholars On…” series that provides actionable, research-based insights to the most pressing issues facing....
+This panel is AOM’s ninth Subject Matter Expert Panel in the “AOM Scholars On…” series that provides actionable, research-based insights to the most pressing issues facing organizations and workers globally.

 Leon Prieto is a Professor of Management and the Director of the Center for Social Innovation and Sustainable Entrepreneurship in the College of Business at the Clayton State University.
 He also serves as a Visiting Research Fellow at Cambridge Centre for Social Innovation, University of Cambridge, Judge Business School.